 1. Family travel strengthens bonds

-When we are on holiday our focus is much more on the kids.
-They love this attention, and it gives them comfort and confidence that we enjoy being with them rather than telling them 5 times (with increasing impatience!) to get their school shoes on whilst we are frantically searching for the house keys.
+When we’re on holiday, our focus is much more on the kids.
+They love this attention, and it gives them comfort and confidence that we enjoy being with them.
+This is so much more beneficial for them than fleeting conversations at home.
 Stronger bonds are formed with this more focused quality family time.

 Family time with the kids when we are travelling includes building sandcastles, playing any kind of ball game, hide and seek, treasure hunts….the list goes on.

 This one goes hand in hand with benefit number one, and spending more quality time with the kids.
 Regardless of how much travel we’d done before having kids, travelling with kids gave us a whole new perspective of the world – literally from knee-high to a grasshopper level!